 At the same time, the rate of infection linked to the lifting of restrictions has put huge pressure on economic activity.
 The current wave of infections is expected to peak in mid-January, while a second wave, driven by the spread to rural areas, is estimated to reach its peak in early March.

 Given this context, Coface is forecasting a gradual normalisation of economic activity in March, with a firm recovery starting in Q2 2023.

 Increasingly unsustainable zero-Covid policy

-The Covid-control measures introduced in China have hurt domestic demand with a negative impact on household spending.
+The COVID-control measures introduced in China have hurt domestic demand and had a negative impact on household spending.
 Compulsory testing and lockdown fears have severely suppressed consumption.
 Retail sales were flat in the first 11 months of 2022, and labour market prospects weakened with the unemployment rate hitting 5.7% in November.

 China has also been faced with a weakening external outlook.
 Exports were one of the key drivers for the country’s growth during the pandemic and in 2022, but external demand is now expected to be much weaker in 2023 with the slowdown in global growth.
 Goods exports in November fell by 8.7% year-on-year.

-A case could have been made for maintaining the zero-Covid policy due to the October 2022 congress held by the Chinese Communist Party.
-But the strict control measures, lockdowns and mass testing requirements have ended up fueling public tensions, which contributed to demonstrations in several cities towards the end of 2022.
+A case could have been made for maintaining the zero-COVID policy due to the October 2022 congress held by the Chinese Communist Party.
+But the strict control measures, lockdowns, and mass testing requirements have ended up fuelling public tensions, which contributed to demonstrations in several cities towards the end of 2022.